stanfordnmbl/osim-rl/docs/_docs/quickstart.md

 title: Quickstart
 ---

 You need **Anaconda** to run `osim-rl` simulations.
 Anaconda will create a virtual environment with all the necessary libraries, to avoid conflicts with libraries in your operating system.
-You can get anaconda from here https://www.continuum.io/downloads.
+You can get anaconda from [the anaconda website](https://www.continuum.io/downloads).
 In the following instructions we assume that Anaconda is successfully installed.

 We support Windows, Linux, and Mac OSX (all in 64-bit).
 To install our simulator, you first need to create a conda environment with the OpenSim package.